syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Imports the contents of source document at the end of destination document

-Destinationdocument.ImportContent(document, ImportOptions.UseDestinationStyles);
+destinationDocument.ImportContent(document, ImportOptions.UseDestinationStyles);

 MemoryStream stream = new MemoryStream();

 //Saves and closes the destination document to  MemoryStream

-Destinationdocument.Save(stream, FormatType.Docx);
+destinationDocument.Save(stream, FormatType.Docx);

-Destinationdocument.Close();
+destinationDocument.Close();

 document.Close();